No Tags Found!

 Respected Madhu Sir,

-1. Is this mentioned any where in the law that paid sundays/weekly offs will be considered for 240 days.
+1. Is it mentioned anywhere in the law that paid Sundays/weekly offs will be considered for 240 days?

-2. Secondly, as you have mentioned "This is relevant for daily rated employees who are paid only for the days they work" Now, suppose in a 6 day working establishment we hire employees on daily rated then their only the working days (excluding weekly offs) will be considered for 240 days whilst in case of monthly rated employees all the days (including weekly offs) will be considered.
-They in this case is this not the injustice to the daily rated employees.
-Monthly rated employees will soon complete their 240 days in 8 months on the other hand the daily rated employees will complete their 240 days in 9 months (240/26 days).
+2. Secondly, as you have mentioned, "This is relevant for daily-rated employees who are paid only for the days they work."
+Now, suppose in a 6-day working establishment we hire employees on a daily-rated basis, then only the working days (excluding weekly offs) will be considered for 240 days.
+Whereas, in the case of monthly-rated employees, all days (including weekly offs) will be considered.
+In this case, is this not injustice to the daily-rated employees?
+Monthly-rated employees will soon complete their 240 days in 8 months; on the other hand, the daily-rated employees will complete their 240 days in 9 months (240/26 days).

-Please explain why the legislature has been mentioned 190 day in the law for those who works for 5 days when the weekly offs are included.
+Please explain why the legislature has mentioned 190 days in the law for those who work for 5 days when the weekly offs are included.

 Dinesh Kumar